hmrc/accessibility/docs/check-your-services-accessibility-before-you-get-a-review.md

-# Check your service’s accessibility before you get a review
+# Check the accessibility of your service before you get a review

 The accessibility of your service is your team’s responsibility.